 Smith: The biggest challenge we’ve had is that we aren’t a typical university structure—our colleges have departments, schools and programs.
 In addition to comprehensive review, we also have annual and biannual review.
 So we use some of the features that save time for faculty, like reports generating automatically and the interactive vita I mentioned.
 Then we have multiple templates and multiple schedules plus departments that have multiple chairs.
 So it’s all there, it’s just a matter of sharing and learning how other schools have done it.

-One of the biggest thing for us as an early adopter is being able to work with Stacy [Becker, Digital Measures Client Success Manager].
+One of the biggest thing for us as an early adopter is being able to work with Stacy [Becker, Faculty Success (formerly Digital Measures) Client Success Manager].
 She’s been amazing to work with.
 We ask her if we can launch something that’s not out of beta yet, and she says, yeah, we’ll figure it out.
 You just say, “okay, I trust Stacy, Stacy trusts the production group, faculty trust me,” and here we are.